Cutover secures investment from Barclays in $17m Series A...

 Name: Ky Nichol

-I originally started out in Space Science and was fortunate, as an undergrad, to work on mathematical models for micrometeorite impacts in near-earth orbit.
+I originally started in Space Science and was fortunate, as an undergrad, to work on mathematical models for micrometeorite impacts in near-earth orbit.
 I got a great opportunity to play around with big chemistry and electrical engineering in a fast-growing printed circuit board company that we grew to be the largest in the world.

 From there, I moved into management consulting, which gave me fantastic exposure into lots of industries with a focus on implementing change.
 In this role, I spent a lot of time with the European Space Agency on the International Space Station, but also with Accenture, Shell and various Government Departments and Financial Services companies.
 I then got a fantastic opportunity to work with the London 2012 Olympics from its very early days and came to lead my consulting practice relating to Government and Major Sporting Events globally.
 The trend I became interested in was the ability to present the live telemetry of a critical event and to bring experience from the space industry and the Olympics into the enterprise for events that have similar risk and importance profiles, such as making changes to core banking systems.